jtbennett/create-ts-project/README.md

   _Note: `chmod` doesn't exist in Windows dev environments unless you are using WSL.
 You can remove the `chmod` command from the build script in `package.json`, but then your cli may not work as a standalone executable.
 I'd love suggestions for how to do this effectively/correctly in Windows._

-- **node-lib.** Use this for a library that will be published or that will contain code shared by other libraries/apps in the repo.
+- **node-lib.** Use this for a library that will be used in a node application.

   ```bash
   yarn tsp add my-lib --template node-lib